About

 1. Drag your finger along the surface of the choux pastry dough to create a trough.
 The sides of this trough should stay upright and not collapse into the dough.
 If they do, it’s because the dough is too runny.

-2. Place a rubber spatula in the dough, upright, and then stir the dough with it a little, and slowly lift the spatula, straight up.
-If the dough forms a V shape at the end of the spatula (as shown in the picture in the post), then it’s also the right consistency.
+2. Place a rubber spatula or wooden spoon in the dough, upright, and then stir the dough with it a little, and slowly lift the spatula, straight up.
+If the dough forms a V shape at the end of the spatula (as shown in the picture below), then it’s also the correct consistency.

 Personally, I prefer the first method, but either method is effective.